-Colorado Pork Green Chili: an easy-to-make and flavorful green chili recipe that doesn't require husking tomatillos or seeding jalapenos!
+Colorado-style pork green chili: an easy-to-make and flavorful green pork chili recipe that doesn't require husking tomatillos or seeding jalapenos!

 Table of contents